-Symptoms of OA vary and depend on the part of the body that is affected.
-OA symptoms generally include:
+Symptoms of OA vary and depend on the part of the body affected.
+A person with OA generally has:

-- painful and stiff joints (especially after rest or overuse)
+- painful and stiff joints, especially after resting or overexertion

-- noticeable bony lumps near the affected joints
+- noticeable bony lumps, called bone spurs, near the affected joints

 - lower back